What is therapy?

 Therapy offers you a safe, confidential place to talk about your life and anything that may be confusing, painful or uncomfortable.
 It allows you to talk with someone who is trained to listen attentively and to help you improve things.

 There are many different kinds of therapies, too many to mention here.
 However, I would strongly advise you look into the different therapies on offer online, see links below.

-I am a state-registered Dramatherapist, a protected title, and I am also a member of my professional body the British Association of Dramatherapists (BADth).
+I am an HPC-registered Dramatherapist and also a member of my professional body the British Association of Dramatherapists (BADth).